leipzig/reviewer_response/README.md

 # reviewer_response

-This generates a slick response summary HTML from a Google sheet used for peer review reponse triage
+This generates a slick response summary HTML from a Google sheet used for peer review response triage

 Your google sheet must have the following columns
 - Identifier e.g. 87LE